 Jackie is a stay-at-home mom to three young children four years and under in Indiana.
 To her, a minimalist lifestyle is “having only the necessities or items that bring true joy.
 This relates to toys, clothing, furniture, keepsakes, kitchen tools, and personal items.
 The goal is to minimalize the clutter so that I can spend more meaningful time with my family.”

 On her journey into a minimalist lifestyle, she reflects, “ I adopt minimalist practices because I would rather spend the hours in my day creating meaningful experiences with my husband and children instead of cleaning and doing laundry.”
 She had a revelation after having her third child, and she and her husband began to think about how difficult it would be to move out of their home if they wanted to.
-“I want to only be surrounded with items that bring me joy and I want my children to build their imaginations through a few open ended toy,” she shares.
+“I want to only be surrounded with items that bring me joy and I want my children to build their imaginations through a few open-ended toys,” she shares.
 “Clutter steals my joy and only brings stress and anxiety.”